respunn/Fivem-Logging/README.md

 # Discord bot for logging player count, server resources and racing commands for a FiveM server

+!!!
+I will change this code block to cogs for protecting commands.

 This is a Python script that uses the `discord.py` and `requests` libraries to create a Discord bot that can log the player count and server resources in a game server.
 The bot is also designed to facilitate races between users within a Discord server, and includes a variety of features such as race standings, character name assignments, and a command to clear messages in a channel.

 ## Prerequisites